esmatanis/Traffic-sign-classifier-P2/writeup_document.md

 4. Batch size and the size of FC layers was mostly constrained by memory issues, and adding more neurons in FC layers didn't seem to help much with the accuracy.
 5. keep_prob in dropout for FC layers was chosen to be 0.7 because a smaller value of ~0.5 led to extremely slow convergence.
 6. I used Adam optimizer as it seems to automatically tune the learning rate with time.

+ An architecture similar to VGGnet the well known architecture was chosen:

+ * An architecture similar to VGGnet was chosen.
+ * The VGGnet is a deep convolutional neural network for object recognition (our very same problem here) developed and trained by Oxford's renowed Visual Geometry Group which achieved very good performance on the ImageNet dataset.
+ * Final test set accuracy is 98.2% which is very well.
+I think it is worth it in that scenario as explained above.

 ###Test a Model on New Images